-You still don’t understand how the stop-limit order works, right?
+Still don’t understand how stop-limit order works?

 Well, first of all, you should know what a limit order is.
 Unlike the market order, which executes the instruction immediately, the limit order executes when the cryptocurrency touches a certain level set by the trader.

 So the stop-limit order has two orders, and you should set two prices:

 - The stop price – at this level, the price will trigger the limit order, which will execute only if the price touches the limit price set by the trader.
 Otherwise, the order will never execute.